Mamie Lincoln Isham

-Mary Todd "Mamie" Lincoln Isham (October 15, 1869 – November 21, 1938) was a granddaughter of Abraham Lincoln, the first daughter of Robert Todd Lincoln and the mother of Lincoln Isham.
+Mary Todd "Mamie" Lincoln Isham (October 15, 1869 – November 21, 1938) was an American choir mother.
+She was a granddaughter of Abraham Lincoln, the first daughter of Robert Todd Lincoln, and the mother of Lincoln Isham.

 Early life

 Mamie was born Mary Todd Lincoln to Mary Eunice Harlan and Robert Todd Lincoln at the Robert Lincoln home in Chicago, Illinois.
 As a child, she was called by the nickname of "Little Mamie".
 Her father would often bring Mamie to visit his mother, Mary Todd Lincoln.
 It is believed that Robert addressed Mamie as Mary's "favorite grandchild".
 On one visit, Mary Lincoln gave her grandchild two very expensive dolls.

 Mamie and her siblings were described as "bright, natural, unpretentious children, well liked by the people of the town".
 Mamie and her sister, Jessie, were piano students in the summer session of Iowa Wesleyan in 1886.

 Mamie later became a member of the Mount Pleasant Chapter A of the P.E.O.
 Sisterhood one month before her birthday, on September 17, 1884.
 Her sister Jessie was later accepted by the same organization on December 31, 1895, more than 11 years later.